We Researched and Answered FAQs on Coronavirus

 One of the myths surrounding coronavirus stats originates from a public statement President Trump made at a rally in June, claiming that increased testing has inflated the numbers of positive reported cases, and urging states to slow down testing.

-On the one hand, it’s true that the availability and frequency of testing has increased since the pandemic began in March.
+On the one hand, it’s true that the availability and frequency of testing have increased since the pandemic began in March.
 There are currently more new coronavirus tests administered per day than there were in June.

 However, the statement itself is based on faulty logic.
 It’s like closing your eyes and claiming the sun doesn’t exist because you can’t see it.
 We want to know the full extent of this virus, so we can have accurate information on which to base decisions that affect public health & safety.